kaltura/DeveloperPortalDocs/documentation/media-player/Player-Customization.md

 ## Plugin Templates

 Some of the Player plugins use templates to render its content.
 You can change this template easily using the plugin properties.
-You can load external templets to override the default template thus changing both the look-and-feel and the displayed data.
+You can load external templets to override the default template thus changing both the look-and-feel and the data displayed.
 This is achieved by overriding the path to the template tmpl.html file of the specific plugin.

-For example, to override the template of the share plugin, create your own tmpl.html file (based on the default template path) and in the Flashvars pass this parameter:
+For example, to override the template of the shared plugin, create your own tmpl.html file (based on the default template path), and in the Flashvars, pass this parameter:

 ```javascript
 'flashvars': {